harness/harness/doc/install-source.md

 The `all` directive compiles binary files to the `bin/` directory and embeds all static content (ie html, javascript, css files) directly into the binary for simplified distribution.

-The `test` directive runs the `go vet` tool for simple linting and executes the suite of unit tests.

-**NOTE** if you experience slow compile times you can `go install` the `go-sqlite3` library from the vendored dependencies.
+Note: if you experience slow compile times you can `go install` the `go-sqlite3` library from the vendored dependencies.
 This will prevent Drone from re-compiling on every build:

 ```bash
 go install github.com/drone/drone/Godeps/_workspace/src/github.com/mattn/go-sqlite3